Funding opportunity

 International researchers

-As EPSRC is a lead funder for this opportunity, international researchers can only apply as ‘project co-lead (international)’ as part of an application making use of the UKRI-RCN Money Follows Cooperation agreement.
+As EPSRC is a lead funder for this funding opportunity, international researchers can only apply as ‘project co-lead (international)’ as part of an application making use of the UKRI-RCN Money Follows Cooperation agreement.
 You should include all other international collaborators (or UK partners not based at approved organisations) as project partners.

 Resubmissions

-We will not accept uninvited resubmissions of projects that have been submitted to UKRI or any other funder.
+We will not accept uninvited resubmissions of projects that have been submitted to UK Research and Innovation (UKRI) or any other funder.

 Find out more about EPSRC’s resubmissions policy.